lvdiev/Bingbon-Helper/README.md

 # How to install
 I recommend you to install this using Google's Chrome Web Store, at: <to be updated>.
-Or you can download from
-And you're welcome to fork and add more functionalities that you love.
+  Or you can download from: https://github.com/lvdiev/Bingbon-Helper/releases And you're welcome to fork and add more functionalities that you love.

 # What does it have so far?
 ## +Display current price on title